AnneEberhard/kempeUndCo_backend/README.txt

 2. limited sex to choices F, M, D
 3. name is now readonly and will be generated from prefix, given name, nick_name and surname (if existing)

-Clean up realtion: duplicates in some cases for spouses and children lists
+Clean up relation: duplicates in some cases for spouses and children lists
 1. run python script_cleanup_duplicate_spouses.py
 saved data set: Relation-2024-08-05_1_spouses_cleaned_up
 2. run python script_cleanup_duplicate_children.py